 - web site owners or social media channels.

 Even if you have been vilified by defamatory statements by an individual on social media, such as Facebook or Twitter, you may have recourse to sue for damages.
-If you succeed, then you may receive substantial compensation, as well as punitive damages, especially if the untrue statements were malicious in intent.
+This will depend on the circumstances of your situation as indicated by the factors mentioned above.

-O’Brien Solicitors have successfully sued for defamation on behalf of many clients, resulting in substantial cash settlements if the defendant chooses not to fight the case, or if we do end up going to court, establishing damages and liability leading to equally substantial awards of money.
+O’Brien Criminal and Civil Solicitors have successfully sued for defamation on behalf of many clients, resulting in substantial cash settlements if the defendant chooses not to fight the case, or if we do end up going to court, establishing damages and liability leading to equally substantial awards of money.

 What are the defences to a defamation claim?

 The person to whom you are making a defamation claim against may be able to use one of the following defences: